Nuclear power proposed as renewable energy: Fission fuel supply

+Conventional fission

-Nuclear fission reactors are a natural energy phenomenon, having naturally formed on earth in times past, for example a natural nuclear fission reactor which ran for thousands of years in present-day Oklo Gabon was discovered in the 1970s.
+Nuclear fission reactors are a natural energy phenomenon, having naturally formed on Earth in times past.
+For example, a natural nuclear fission reactor which ran for thousands of years in present-day Oklo Gabon was discovered in the 1970s.
 It ran for a few hundred thousand years, averaging 100 kW of thermal power during that time.

 Conventional, human manufactured, nuclear fission power stations largely use uranium, a common metal found in seawater, and in rocks all over the world, as its primary source of fuel.
 Uranium-235 "burnt" in conventional reactors, without fuel recycling, is a non-renewable resource, and if used at present rates would eventually be exhausted.

 This is also somewhat similar to the situation with a commonly classified renewable source, geothermal energy, a form of energy derived from the natural nuclear decay of the large, but nonetheless finite supply of uranium, thorium and potassium-40 present within the Earth's crust, and due to the nuclear decay process, this renewable energy source will also eventually run out of fuel.
 As too will the Sun, and be exhausted.

+Breeder reactors

 Nuclear fission involving breeder reactors, a reactor which breeds more fissile fuel than they consume and thereby has a breeding ratio for fissile fuel higher than 1 thus has a stronger case for being considered a renewable resource than conventional fission reactors.
 Breeder reactors would constantly replenish the available supply of nuclear fuel by converting fertile materials, such as uranium-238 and thorium, into fissile isotopes of plutonium or uranium-233, respectively.
 Fertile materials are also nonrenewable, but their supply on Earth is extremely large, with a supply timeline greater than geothermal energy.
 In a closed nuclear fuel cycle utilizing breeder reactors, nuclear fuel could therefore be considered renewable.